 Orestes 'Pat' Hastings

 I'm an Associate Professor of Sociology at Colorado State University.
 My research lies broadly at the intersection of inequality, economic sociology, and family demography.
 Most of my current work focuses on using quantitative and computational methods to understand the socioeconomic correlates of parenting and their implications for children’s lives.
-But my interests have been quite varied, and I've also published articles on income inequality, happiness, religion, the spiritul but not religious, gender, social capital, survey methodology, and even physics (a very long time ago).
-I not only study parenting but attempt to practice it as a dad to three boys, and, when possible, I enjoy running (sometimes really, really far), climbing, biking, and skiing.
+But my interests have been quite varied, and I've also published articles on income inequality, happiness, religion, the spiritual but not religious, gender, social capital, social psychology, survey methodology, and even physics (long ago...).
+I not only study parenting but attempt to practice it as a dad to three boys, and, when possible, I enjoy running (sometimes really, really far), biking, climbing, and skiing.

 Here is my CV.